syncfusion-content/wpf-docs/wpf/Testing/coded-ui.md

 ### Properties

-The following properties are for each of the UI Elements in GridControl.
+The following properties are for each of the UI Elements in the GridControl.

 <table>
 <tr>